 Percent Complete Tracking #1: Professional judgment

-This is the easiest option, as long as your team give you the right answers!
+This is the easiest option, as long as your team gives you the right answers!

 Percent Complete Tracking #2: Weighted activities

-This is a more complicated way to track project progress, but it could be worth doing for longer tasks that are made up of several activities, or that have arbitrary points in them.
+This is a more complicated percent complete calculation to track progress, but it could be worth doing for longer tasks that are made up of several activities, or that have arbitrary points in them.
 For example:

 - A week-long task that has a decision-making meeting halfway through the week